Twins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Twins have posted a mark of 2-3.
+- In four games as the favorite over the last 10 matchups, the Twins have a record of 1-3.

-- In their previous 10 games with a total, the Twins and their opponents have combined to exceed the over/under on five occasions.
+- In their last 10 games with a total, the Twins and their opponents have combined to hit the over four times.

-- The Twins have covered the runline in all of their previous 10 matchups (one of those contests had a runline.
+- The Twins have a record of 1-1-0 ATS over their last 10 games.

 Twins Betting Records & Stats

-- The Twins have been underdogs in 17 games this season and have come away with the win five times (29.4%) in those contests.
+- The Twins have been the moneyline favorite 32 total times this season.
+They've gone 21-11 in those games.

-- Minnesota has a record of 2-3 in games where sportsbooks have it as underdogs of at least +120 on the moneyline.
+- In games it has played as moneyline favorites with odds of -110 or shorter, Minnesota has a 21-12 record (winning 63.6% of its games).

-- The moneyline set for this matchup implies the Twins have a 45.5% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the Twins a 52.4% chance to win.

-- Minnesota's games have gone over the total in 21 of its 50 chances.
+- Minnesota has played in 51 games with over/under set, and have combined with opponents to go over the total 21 times (21-26-4).

-- The Twins have played just two games with a spread this season and split those games 1-1 ATS.
+- The Twins have covered just 33.3% of their games this season, going 1-2-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.